PERT Math Study Guide: Systems of Equations

 Using the Elimination Method

-Definition: The elimination method involves adding or subtracting the equations in a system to eliminate one of the variables, making it simpler to solve for the remaining variable.
+The elimination method involves adding or subtracting the equations in a system to eliminate one of the variables, making it possible to solve for the remaining variable.

-- Align Equations: Write both equations in standard form: $Ax + By = C$
+1. Align equations: Write both equations in standard form: $Ax + By = C$

-- Equalize Coefficients: If necessary, multiply one or both equations by a constant to make the coefficients of one variable the same (or opposites).
+2. Equalize coefficients: If necessary, multiply one or both equations by a constant to make the coefficients of one variable the same (or opposites).

-- Back Substitute: Substitute the solution back into one of the original equations to find the other variable.
+5. Back substitute: Substitute the solution back into one of the original equations to find the other variable.

 Example